Food play ideas! One of our favorite tips for picky eaters is to incorporate intentional food play into mealtime. 15 fun ideas for food play.

-Food play is a therapeutic approach to helping expose and encourage acceptance of foods for young kinds.
+Food play is a therapeutic approach to help expose and encourage acceptance of foods for young kids.

 It can be especially helpful during phases of picky eating, when parents and caregivers are often feeling at a loss of how to help encourage a child’s eating habits.

 Food play helps to desensitize foods for kids, and can reduce fear and anxiety around foods.

 It serves as a low-pressure and positive interaction for kids to use all of their senses at the meal table, which can help encourage trying new things.